rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 ### Windows

+#### 3 Quick Steps for environment setup.
 We recommend developing under [MSYS and MinGW](http://www.mingw.org) using their auto-installer.

 1. Download the latest mingw-get-inst (the auto-installer) directly from http://sourceforge.net/projects/mingw/.
 2. During the MinGW installation, choose both MinGW base and MSYS to install.
+3. Start MSYS shell console, and Use the command `mingw-get upgrade "gcc<4.6"` to ensure that GCC is upgraded to the latest version BELOW 4.6.

+#### Further info for Windows users.
 You can update MinGW components once you start it's console by using the command `mingw-get update`, this updates the package repository for MinGW.
 After which you can upgrade packages with `mingw-get upgrade`.
 Using `mingw-get` alone will open a GUI interface for package management.
 If you are a consistent user of MinGW or plan to be, you might also want to subscribe to their mailing list: [Mingw-users](https://lists.sourceforge.net/lists/listinfo/mingw-users)